 - 1/8 teaspoon cayenne (or more if you want more heat)

 - 1/8 teaspoon chili powder (or more if you want more heat)

 - Bring a small pot of water to a rolling boil and add carrots.
 Cook until fork tender (about 12 minutes).
 Drain and add to high speed blender.

-** If you are pressed for time you can put them in a glass jar with boiling water and shut the lid.
+** Soak in water overnight or for a fast soak you can put them in a glass jar with boiling water and shut the lid.
 Let soak for at least 30 minutes.
-The longer they soak the creamier the dip will be.
-Click here for a cashew-free version.
+The longer they soak the creamier they are and the easier they are to digest Click here for a nut-free version of this recipe.

 You may want to microwave just before serving.
 Serve the cheese sauce on a plate warmer or with a pot-holder to lock in the warmth.
 The cheese sauce can also be used for making nachos.